 Next week I’ll be embarking on another intense work trip beginning with two solid weeks of guidebook research for Rick Steves.
-A few readers might be thinking: oooh, how exciting! what a glamorous job!
-Certainly some fun moments will occur, but overall the schedule is so tight that there’s little room for glamour 🙂Read More »guidebook research: typical day
+A few readers might think: “oooh, how exciting! what a glamorous job!”
+Fun moments will happen as always, but overall the schedule is so tight that there’s little room for glamour 🙂Read More »guidebook research: typical day

 The Kavanagh is a Holy Grail to architecture buffs worldwide, & I scored a visit inside today.
 The building administration was adamant about not taking photos in public areas.
 Did I listen?
 We were chastised several times, & I wouldn’t want the person who granted us access to get into trouble.
 She lives there after all.
 But how could I resist?Read More »buenos aires: inside the kavanagh

 [Originally written as a series of three posts in Jan 2008.]

 Remedios de Escalada in the southern suburbs of Buenos Aires may be off most people’s radar, but it contains a testament to Argentina’s industrial past that’s very interesting: the largest, privately-owned railroad workshop that the British built outside of the UK.Read More »lanús: talleres de remedios de escalada

 Since I’ve become such a fan of Buenos Aires architecture, I’ll begin a series of posts about our best architects in order to highlight who have made BA such a joy to walk around.
 There’s no better place to start than the grandfather of all BA architects, Alejandro Christophersen.Read More »buenos aires: alejandro christophersen